 Nslookup (name server lookup) is a command-line utility that is used to diagnose and verify DNS servers and records, and detect problems with resolving names in the DNS subsystem.
 The nslookup utility was originally developed as part of the BIND package and ported to Windows by Microsoft.
 At this moment Nslookup is a built-in tool in all supported versions of Windows OS.

-How to Use Nslookup to Check DNS Records?
+How to Use Nslookup to List DNS Records?

 Using the nslookup utility, you can determine the IP address of any server by its DNS name, perform the reverse conversion (reverse DNS lookup), get information about the various DNS records of the specific domain name.

 When running, Nslookup sends queries to the DNS server that is specified in the settings of your network connection.
 This address is considered as a default (preferred) DNS server.
 The user can specify the address of any other available DNS server.
 As a result, all the following DNS queries will be sent on it.

 You can use the nslookup utility in interactive or non-interactive mode.

 To run a DNS query using nslookup tool in non-interactive mode, open a Command prompt and run the command: